D'Aguilar Highway: History

 In January 2009, the Department of Transport and Main Roads published details of the preferred design for a bypass of the Kilcoy township.
 The proposed route follows an abandoned rail corridor, and would have minimal impact on existing infrastructure.

-In 2021 significant changes were made to the two main intersections in Kilcoy to improve traffic flow.
+In 2021, significant changes were made to the two main intersections in Kilcoy to improve traffic flow.
 This seems to have been done as an alternative to the proposed bypass.

-Upgrades

-Safety improvements

-A project to provide safety improvements between Sandy Creek and Kilcoy, at a cost of $19 million, was to be completed in late 2022.
+A project to provide wide centre lines near Wamuran, at a cost of $12 million, was completed in September 2022.

-Wide centre line treatment

-A project to provide wide centre lines near Wamuran, at a cost of $12 million, was expected to complete in mid-2022.
+A project to provide safety improvements between Sandy Creek and Kilcoy, at a cost of $19 million, was completed in mid 2023.

 Major Intersections

 Intersections are listed from west to east.

+Intersecting state-controlled roads

+The following state-controlled roads, from east to west, intersect with the D'Aguilar Highway: